Skip to main content

 Open Source Supply Chain Security

-In this article we are going to look at the growing issue of software supply chain attacks via some examples and then look at the emerging field of open source supply chain security: what it is, current best practices, the institutional landscape and emerging legislation.
+This article covers the growing issue of software supply chain security: what it is, the difference between vulnerabilities and attacks, current best practices, the institutional landscape, and emerging legislation.

-Since there are more authoritative sources on the Internet, this article aims to provide the key concepts.
-This is an executive summary of this topic with lots of references to further reading.
+Since there are more authoritative sources on the Internet, this article aims to provide an executive summary with key concepts and references to further reading.

-Digital Supply Chain Security refers to the strategies and measures implemented to protect digital assets and processes (such as software) as they move through various stages of development, distribution, and deployment - essentially trying to prevent attacks like the one above.
+Digital Supply Chain Security refers to the strategies and measures implemented to protect digital assets and processes (such as software) as they move through various stages of development, distribution, and deployment.

 • rigorous vetting of contributions